Debugging, profiling and tests¶

 If your node or workflow is running too slow you can run the profiler on it to see what parts are taking the most time.
 If you have configured Graphviz, see Configuring Graphviz, you will also get a call graph.

-To profile a single node simply right-click on a node that can be executed and choose Profile.
+To profile a single node simply right click on a node that can be executed and choose Profile.
 This will execute the node and any nodes before it that need to be executed, but only the node for which you chose Profile will be included in the profiling.
 To profile an entire workflow go to the Controls menu and choose Profile flow.
 This will execute all nodes in the workflow just as via the Execute flow command.
-After either execution a report of the profiling is presented in the Messages view.
+After either execution a report of the profiling is presented in the Error view.
 Profiling of single subflows is similar to profiling of single nodes but include all the executable nodes in the subflow.